layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-mapping.md

 ![Source Message selected (Mapping Flow Asset)](.asset-flow-mapping_images/24ecaa1e.png)

-:::caution Mapping scenarios should use distinct messsage types Make sure, that each Mapping Scenario refers to a distinct message type.
+:::warning Mapping scenarios should use distinct messsage types Make sure, that each Mapping Scenario refers to a distinct message type.
 You may otherwise encounter inconsistent results.
 :::